Loy Krathong & Yi Peng Festival in 2025: Everything You Need to Know

 In Bangkok, the festival takes to the streets with parades of elaborate floats and folk dancers, while the krathongs illuminate the majestic Chao Phraya River.
 There are also boat races and fireworks displays.

 Did you know?
-Loy Krathong is going green!
-To keep waterways clean, people are now floating krathongs made of bread and fruit, which fish can snack on!
-This eco-twist lets the festival stay festive while helping the environment.
+Loy Krathong is going green with krathongs made of bread and fruit that fish can eat, keeping the festival festive and eco-friendly.

 Tips for Attendees